Toward a unified data-driven turbulence model through multi-objective learning

-We select three benchmark cases to train the specialist model for secondary flows with separation shown in Fig.~\ref{fig:expert-2-setup}, targeting large flow separation and secondary flow mechanisms: flow over a periodic hill and flows through square and rectangular ducts.
-Both the periodic hill and square duct cases are detailed in Section.~\ref{subsubsec:foundation-training}.
+\paragraph{Training cases} We select three benchmark cases to fine tune the specialist model for secondary flows with separation shown in Fig.~\ref{fig:expert-2-setup}, targeting large flow separation and secondary flow mechanisms: flow over a curved step and flows through two rectangular ducts with aspect ratio $\text{AR}=3, \, 10$.
+These duct cases are detailed in \S\ref{subsec:foundation}.
 The rectangular duct flow exhibits asymmetric corner vortices, with the vortex on the horizontal wall expanding spanwise and dominating while the vertical wall vortex is compressed, producing a skewed concave flow pattern unlike the symmetric structure in square ducts.
 Training on these cases enhances the model's ability to capture secondary flows, large separations, and their interactions.